 Kiali is installed by default as part of the Red Hat OpenShift Service Mesh.

+Kiali is based on the open source Kiali project.
 Kiali is composed of two components: the Kiali application and the Kiali console.

 Kiali application (back end) – This component runs in the container application platform and communicates with the service mesh components, retrieves and processes data, and exposes this data to the console.
 The Kiali application does not need storage.
 When deploying the application to a cluster, configurations are set in ConfigMaps and secrets.

 Kiali console (front end) – The Kiali console is a web application.
 The Kiali application serves the Kiali console, which then queries the back end for data in order to present it to the user.

 In addition, Kiali depends on external services and components provided by the container application platform and Istio.